wavemaker/docs/learn/app-development/variables/data-integration.md

 This is a binding layer.
 Integrate the backend services with the UI design in this module.

 ---
-WaveMaker app development process involves three steps as described earlier.
-- <span style="color: #D3D3D3;">Step-1: Drag-and-drop widgets and design the page.</span>
-- <span style="color: #D3D3D3;">Step-2: Create a backend service.</span>
-- **Step-3: Using variable, integrate the backend service with widget.**

-When your backend service is ready, you use variable to bind a connection between the UI widget and backend service.

 ## Introduction
----

 The **binding layer** provides a _low-code approach_ to defining data flows, interaction, and integration of UI elements with the backend services.
 This functionality is achieved through the Binding layer, using the following components.